nuriasanchezm/songofortomyself/_texts/o-captain.md

 [^fn3]:

 	There are at least two other Spanish translations, one by Francisco Alexander (Quito, 1956) and another one by Jorge Luis Borges (Buenos Aires, 1969, in print 		only).
 One of them, most likely Alexander's, says instead the following.

 	> - Proyecta mi imagen, después de las otras, y es más verdadera que otra cualquiera sobre las landas invadidas por la sombra.
 	 {:.poetry}

 	I argue it is most likely Alexander's because Borges stated in the [Prologue](https://circulodepoesia.com/2019/05/jorge-luis-borges-sobre-walt-whitman/) of his own 	translation, "he consultado con provecho la de Francisco Alexander (Quito, 1956), que sigue pareciéndome la mejor, aunque suele incurrir en excesos de literalidad, 	que podemos atribuir a la reverencia o tal vez a un abuso del diccionario inglés-español."
 Although unfaithful to Whitman's *literal meaning*, León Felipe better 	succeeds in capturing the image of the shadows in the sunset.
-About the radical importance of unfaithful translations, consult Sergio Gabriel Waisman [*Borges and ranslation the irreverence of the periphery*](https://search.library.yale.edu/catalog/13555204), 2005.
+About the radical importance of unfaithful translations, consult Sergio Gabriel Waisman [*Borges and 	translation the irreverence of the periphery*](https://search.library.yale.edu/catalog/13555204), 2005.

 [^fn4]: Alexander's translation rends this love impersonal, while Whitman and León Felipe ground it to the first person:
 	> - Me entrego al barro para renacer en la hierba amada